BraVE: Offline Reinforcement Learning for Discrete Combinatorial Action Spaces: Ablation and Hyperparameter Learning Curves

 Because beam search is used only during policy extraction — after value estimates have been learned — it remains independent of the learning process.
 This decoupling allows for post-training optimization of beam width, provided the environment permits hyperparameter tuning.
 To evaluate the impact of beam width on both return and computational overhead, we measure return, environment steps per second, and total episode runtime for beam widths ranging from 5 to 500.

+A beam width of 10 is generally sufficient for near-optimal performance.
+Larger beams can degrade performance by exploring low-confidence regions of the tree, where Q-value estimates are less reliable.
+Narrower beams act as a form of regularization, limiting search to well-learned regions of the action space.

-A beam width of 10 is generally sufficient to achieve optimal performance, with little to no improvement from larger values.
-Furthermore, beam width has negligible practical impact on runtime: inference times remain well below one second, even for beam widths far exceeding the optimal setting.
+Beam width has negligible practical impact on runtime: inference times remain well below one second, even for beam widths far exceeding the optimal setting.
 These results are based on tests conducted on a 10-core CPU with 32 GB of unified memory and no GPU.